-At our Cherry Hill, Gibbsboro, Haddon Heights, Linwood, and Runnemede dental offices, one of the first things we do when meeting new patients is go over a complete health history.
+At our dental offices, one of the first things we do when meeting new patients is go over a complete health history.
 What are we looking for?
 Things like diabetes, heart disease, etc. Why?
 Because they can sometimes cause specific symptoms that affect not just your overall health, but your oral health too.
-Diabetes in particular can lead to an increased risk of periodontal (gum) disease.
+Diabetes, in particular, can lead to an increased risk of periodontal (gum) disease.
 Here are some frequently asked questions we get about diabetes and how it affects our oral health.

 “What Should I Share With My Dentist About My Diabetes?”

-We love getting to know our patients in order to better understand how we can help their smile be healthy and last a lifetime.
+We love getting to know our patients in order to better understand how we can help their smiles be healthy and last a lifetime.

 If you’ve been diagnosed with diabetes, it’s important to share these things: